walteh/extended-embedded-languages/README.md

 # Extended Embedded Languages

-Adds syntax highlighting to C++, Go, Javascript, TypeScript, Python, Rust, PowerShell, YAML, TOML and Nix for strings containing source code.
+Adds syntax highlighting to C++, Go, JavaScript, TypeScript, Python, Rust, PowerShell, YAML, TOML and Nix for strings containing source code.
 Dozens of languages can be used within the strings such as markup languages (HTML, LaTeX), query languages (SQL, GraphQL), data